 Taxis in Geneva

-Taxis in Geneva are expensive and generally can't be hailed on the street, so expats planning to use one will often have to call in advance.
+Taxis in Geneva are expensive and typically can't be hailed on the street, so expats planning to use one will often have to call in advance.
+Ride-hailing apps such as Uber are also available in Geneva.

 Driving in Geneva

 Available public parking bays can be expensive and difficult to find.
-Prices vary according to the parking spot's colour code and how long the car is parked for.
-There are time limits in some places and the police are always on patrol to ensure drivers don't exceed them – ignoring the regulations will result in a hefty fine.
+Prices vary according to the parking spot's colour code and for how long the car is parked.
+There are time limits in some places, and the police are always on patrol to ensure drivers don't exceed them – ignoring the regulations will result in a hefty fine.

 Bus and taxi lanes are out of bounds for regular cars.
 Drivers can be quite aggressive and won’t hesitate to honk if someone takes too long to pull off at traffic lights.